Old Mitchell Hike

 There are a few things to explore in the summit area.
 Turn right and follow the pavement a few more steps to reach the new observation platform on the summit itself.
 Or go left to reach the concession area, museum, restrooms, and picnic area.
 An optional loop around the Balsam Nature Trail will provide more insight into the high-elevation forest - and the path ends back at the main parking area.
 Take some pictures, maybe enjoy a snack from the concession stand, or a lunch in the picnic area.
 Especially if you are not driving up later, be sure to check out the excellent new museum.

-There's more to see, so when you're done exploring the summit, head back down the Old Mitchell trail the way you came to continue the hike.
-Turn left at the first intersection, with the campground spur.
+There's more to see in the park, so when you're done exploring the summit, head back down the Old Mitchell trail the way you came to continue the hike.
+Turn left at the junction with the campground spur, toward Camp Alice.

 From here it is 3/4 mile down the mountain to Camp Alice.
 Keep straight at the intersection with the Old Mitchell trail on your right.
-The trail becomes the Mountains to Sea/Camp Alice trail, and that begins the loop portion of the hike.
+The trail becomes the Mountains to Sea/Camp Alice trail, which resumes the loop portion of the hike.

-This stretch of trail descends steeply through a mixed forest of spruces, firs, and hardy hardwood trees, such as mountain ash.
-You'll hear the rushing of streams during wet weather, increasing as you descend.
-After crossing some tributaries, you'll emerge from the forest onto a gravel road called the Commissary Trail, and reach another directional sign.
+This stretch of trail descends steeply through a mixed forest of spruces, firs, and hardy deciduous trees, such as mountain maple, birch, and mountain ash.
+You'll hear the trickling of water during wet weather, which increases to a rushing sound as you descend.
+After crossing some ephemeral tributaries, you'll emerge from the forest onto a gravel road called the Commissary Trail.
+There is another directional sign here.

 To the right, as the sign states, it is 1 mile back to the park office, your vehicle, and the end of the hike (see below).
 But you may want to explore out to Camp Alice and Commissary Ridge first.
 Doing so will add up to 1.4 miles to the hike's overall total.